How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 You can wash the injured area with willow bark or a decoction of plantain and St. John's wort.

-You should not use funds without the recommendation of a specialist, you also need to monitor your health and if rashes or other reactions of the body appear, you should abandon the chosen method.
-Do not treat a serious defect without contacting a specialist.
+You should not use the products without the advice of a specialist; you also need to monitor your health and if rashes or other body reactions appear, you should abandon the chosen method.
+You should not treat a serious defect without contacting a specialist.

 It is important to remember that any serious injury requires timely provision of qualified assistance.